Sagni-prog/Sagni-prog/README.md

 # 💫 About Me:
-🔭 I’m a  Fullstack developer specializing in Backend.<br>🗣️ I speak in PHP, JavaScript, Java, and Python. <br>⚡ I'm open to collaborating on other Laravel projects.<br><br>⚡ I Love connecting with different people 🙌
+🔭 I’m a  Fullstack developer specializing in Backend.<br>🗣️ I speak in PHP, JavaScript, Java, and Python. <br>⚡ I'm open to collaborating on other Laravel projects.<br>⚡ I Love connecting with different people 🙌